Tivadar Alconiere

-Tivadar Cohn Hermann Alconiere (Alconière Tivadar, 1797-1865) was a 19th-century Austro-Hungarian painter.
-Cohn Hermann was his original family name.
+Tivadar Cohn Hermann Alconiere (Alconière Tivadar, 1797-1865) was a 19th-century painter from the Austrian Empire.
+Cohn-Hermann was his original family name.

+Early life

-He came from a rich Jewish family in Nagymarton, but quickly squandered his inheritance, after which he tried to make a living from painting.
+He came from a rich Jewish family in Nagymarton but quickly squandered his inheritance, after which he tried to make a living from painting.

 He began studying art in Vienna in 1812.
 He continued his studies at the Vienna Academy between 1816 and 1820, where he also met the painters of the Nazarene group.
-Under their influence, he converted to Catholicism, in order to pursue a career in art, and adopted the surname Alconiere.
-Nevertheless he never denied his Jewishness.
+Under their influence, he converted to Catholicism in order to pursue a career in art and adopted the surname Alconiere.
+Nevertheless, he never denied his Jewishness.

+Career

 In the 1830s, he fulfilled various orders in Rome together with the Nazarenes, and at the same time, in 1840, he did not fail to present himself at the first exhibition of the newly established Pesti Art Society.
 At that time, he only left the territory of Italy for short periods, as he was progressing well in his career as the court portrait painter of Prince Louis of Parma.
-The domestic recognition did not fail either, Ferenc Kazinczy, after visiting him in his studio, remarked: "our more famous people would paint themselves by him."
+The domestic recognition did not fail either; Ferenc Kazinczy, after visiting him in his studio, remarked, "Our more famous people would paint themselves by him."